Sunday 30 September 2018

 Discover more about Gerard on his website.
 Check out one of his visits to the Scribbler here.

 The above grouping is by no means definitive of the best novels available but one's that I truly enjoyed.
-Here's a few more you shouldn't miss.
+Here's two more you shouldn't miss.

 Jason Lawson - Facebook Page